fazleh2010/sparql-http/README.md

 ## Input and output

+The downloaded files will be stored in same of input file.

-The sample input files in the following location
+For example, there is sample input file in the following location

 /data

-The downloaded files will be stored in same of input file /data
+The downloaded files will be stored in same of input file

+/data

 ## pom.xml